BalVil/nodejs-hw-rest-api/readme.md

 @ GET /login

-- It finds the user by email in the User model.
+- It finds the user by email in the User model

 @ POST /logout